KSheridan86/project-3-heart-of-darkness/README.md

 ### User Testing

-The website was sent to a group of approximately 15 people.
-Users found the game easy to work through.
-This testing for the most part produced spelling errors and complaints that some of the questions were too hard!
+The website was sent to a group of approximately 10 people.
+They found the game easy to work through and enjoyable.
+For the most part this only discovered spelling and grammar errors.

+Also the project was posted into the 'peer-code-review' channel on slack and no bugs or issues were reported.

 ### Manual Testing